Zafiirah13/FABLE/README.md

 Automatic Annotation of Single Pulse or Fast Radio Burst Candidate
 ---
 The steps and codes to perform an automatic annotation of single pulse is detailed below.
-An illustration of masking and annottaion is shown here.
+An illustration of masking and annotation is shown here.

 [![Masking Video](gif/masking.gif)](https://drive.google.com/file/d/11vHLk3XAHtV3lCx5VFZc9A4mro7KQFlp/view?usp=sharing)